flowsa/.github/.github/ISSUE_TEMPLATE/custom.md

 - [ ] Setup monthly notification, send to tiffany@flowsa.com
 - [ ] Setup Google Webmaster Tools
 - [ ] Have relevant 301 redirects been created for key pages?
+- [ ] Check top 100 pages by traffic on Google Analytics and ensure each is 301 redirected or resolves to a correct page
 - [ ] Are 404 pages working properly
 - [ ] Has the global site description and keywords been added?
 - [ ] Has the global title tag been set?